Java SE 8, Windows Server 2008 and whatever else vendors send your way

 Step 2 − Evaluate Java Usage: Qualifying Feasible Alternatives or Maintenance Needs

-LeanIX Surveys, a collaborative mechanism used by Enterprise Architects to collect information from diverse stakeholders in automated manners, are a way to receive insights to any variety of topic related to the continuing upkeep of applications.
+LeanIX Surveys, a collaborative mechanism used by Enterprise Architects to collect information from diverse stakeholders in automated manners, are a way to receive insights to any variety of topics related to the continuing upkeep of applications.
 Survey questionnaires can be sent to users and non-users of LeanIX alike (perfect for externally-based application owners), and responses from recipients can be reviewed in real-time and then later exported directly into Excel files.
 For the purposes of an enterprise-wide Java SE 8 investigation, LeanIX recommends including a mixture of the following questions in a custom-built survey:

 - "Do you ship Java JRE together with your application?"

 - "Do you have an SLA with clients to fix security issues?"